How to set up analytics in React

 </PostHogProvider>

-Once you’ve done this, reload your app and click the links a few times.
-You should see events appearing in the PostHog events explorer.
+Once you've done this, reload your app and click the links a few times.
+You should see pageviews and events appearing in PostHog's activity tab.

 Events in PostHog